 Teach organization.
 Don’t let your kids get away with things like tossing their book bag down when they come home.
 Make sure everything has its place and your kids can clean and organize by themselves.
 If necessary, schedule daily cleaning time to make sure it happens – and if you really want your kids to stay organized, practice what you preach.

 While teaching these life lessons, don’t forget your kids are still just kids.
 Be patient and make sure their schedules are padded so that can play, relax, and daydream – something we could probably use ourselves.

 About the Author:

-Aileen Pablo is part of the team behind Open Colleges and one of Australia’s leading providers of Open Learning and distance education.
+Aileen Pablo works with Smile Tutor.
 When not working, Aileen blogs about education and career.
 She is often invited as a speaker in Personality Development Seminars in the Philippines.
 More info here.